 Anyone who receives a prescription for these medicines will get a patient medication guide explaining the risks of the drugs and the precautions to take.
 Talk to your doctor if you have any questions concerning these drugs or their potential side effects.

-Patients should carefully read the information labels for all drugs and follow the directions.
-Some sleeping pills take 30 - 60 minutes to take effect, while others (such as zolpidem) act quickly.
-For zolpidem, patients should:
+Carefully read the information labels for all drugs and follow the directions.
+Some sleeping pills take 30 to 60 minutes to take effect, while others (such as zolpidem) act quickly.
+For zolpidem, people should:

-Interactions.
-As with any hypnotics, alcohol increases the sedative effects of these drugs.
-These hypnotics also interact with other drugs, including rifampin, ketoconazole, erythromycin, and cimetidine.
-They may also interfere with or be interfered by other drugs.
-Patients should report all medications to their doctors.
+As with any hypnotic, alcohol increases the sedative effects of these drugs.
+These hypnotics also interact with other drugs.
+Inform your doctor of all your medications.

 Benzodiazepines used to be the most commonly prescribed sedative hypnotics.
 These drugs were originally developed in the 1960s to treat anxiety.